earth online

 SkySat Data

-DATA DESCRIPTION
+DATA COLLECTIONS

 ESA is offering, for scientific research and application development, access to archive and new tasking data from the SkySat mission upon submission and acceptance of a project proposal.
-These products are available as part of the Planet imagery offer.
+These collections are available as part of the Planet imagery offer.

 ESA will support as many high-quality and innovative projects as possible within the quota limit available, therefore only a limited amount of products can be made available to each project.